 - Select the variables that match the ones used as predictors in your predictive model.

-- In the toolbar, select Table > Raw Data > Variable(s) and tick Variable Names.
+> Raw Data > Variable(s) and tick Variable Names.

-Importantly, the response labels need to match exactly those used in your predictive model, otherwise the prediction will be NA for that record.
+Importantly, the response labels need to match exactly those used in your predictive model; otherwise, the prediction will be NA for that record.

 Set up your prediction calculation